Analyzing SWK (SWKH) and China Lending (CLDC)

-SWK (OTCMKTS:SWKH) and China Lending (NASDAQ:CLDC) are both small-cap finance companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their profitability, earnings, valuation, institutional ownership, analyst recommendations, dividends and risk.
+SWK (OTCMKTS:SWKH) and China Lending (NASDAQ:CLDC) are both small-cap finance companies, but which is the better investment?
+We will contrast the two companies based on the strength of their dividends, risk, earnings, valuation, analyst recommendations, institutional ownership and profitability.

-This table compares SWK and China Lending’s revenue, earnings per share (EPS) and valuation.
+0.1% of China Lending shares are held by institutional investors.
+1.4% of SWK shares are held by insiders.
+Comparatively, 2.2% of China Lending shares are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Profitability